Unstable states in a model of nonrelativistic quantum electrodynamics: corrections to the Lorentzian distribution: Appendix A - completion of the proof of Theorem 2.1

 and

 We have, the prime denoting, as usual, the first derivative,

 and

-From (94),
+From (52),

-From (13),(14),(78) and (79) we have
+From (21),(22),(36) and (37) we have

 When writing $f(0)$ in the following, for some function $f$, it will be meant the limit $\lim_{\delta \downarrow 0} f(\delta)$.
-The finiteneness of the resulting limits, for all the functions which follow, will result from (80), which will be proved later as part of the forthcoming property b.) of the function $F$.
+The finiteneness of the resulting limits, for all the functions which follow, will result from (38), which will be proved later as part of the forthcoming property b.) of the function $F$.
 We have, then:

-The first term in (B.1) satisfies, in the limit $\delta \downarrow 0$, the bound on the r.h.s. of (116), by (B.8.5), (B.8.6) and (B.8.7).
-Therefore, by (B.1) and (B.7), in order to conclude the proof of (116), we need only prove that
+The first term in (A.1) satisfies, in the limit $\delta \downarrow 0$, the bound on the r.h.s. of (75), by (A.8.5), (A.8.6) and (A.8.7).
+Therefore, by (A.1) and (A.7), in order to conclude the proof of (74), we need only prove that

-It follows from (B.2), (B.3), (B.4), (B.5), (B.8.1) and (B.8.2) and (94) that (B.9.1)-(B.9.3) hold if the two following assertions are true: \begin{itemize} \item [$a.)$] For $\lambda$ sufficiently large, $F(\lambda)$ and $F^{'}(\lambda)$ are uniformly bounded in $\lambda$; \item [$b.)$] For $\lambda$ in a sufficiently small right-neighbourhood of zero, $F(\lambda)$ is uniformly bounded, (79) holds and
+It follows from (A.2), (A.3), (A.4), (A.5), (A.8.1) and (A.8.2) and (52) that (A.9.1)-(A.9.3) hold if the two following assertions are true: \begin{itemize} \item [$a.)$] For $\lambda$ sufficiently large, $F(\lambda)$ and $F^{'}(\lambda)$ are uniformly bounded in $\lambda$; \item [$b.)$] For $\lambda$ in a sufficiently small right-neighbourhood of zero, $F(\lambda)$ is uniformly bounded, (38) holds and